 It is rare to have direct evidence of workplace discrimination.
 Instead, most cases rely on circumstantial evidence.
 Many clients come to us with the fear that they won’t have a case if it’s just their words against their employers’.
-Even if you don’t have any hard evidence that you were the victim of discrimination, talk to our Tampa attorneys.
+Even if you don’t have any hard evidence that you were the victim of discrimination, talk to our Tampa employment discrimination lawyers.
 We can hire expert investigators to look into your situation and help you find and collect any available evidence.
 Even if other lawyers have told you that you don’t have a viable claim, contact us.
-Our Tampa employment attorneys may have a solution.
+Our Tampa employment discrimination attorneys may have a solution.

 As an employee who has already faced discrimination, whistleblowing, and retaliation, you might think your hardest times as an employee are over.
 Unfortunately, this may not be the case.
 Trying to find a different job after reporting a previous employer may prove difficult.
 Even though it’s technically illegal to discriminate against a job applicant for involvement in a lawsuit against a prior employer, companies may be guilty of this type of wrongdoing.